Pfoxj/Main/contents/schedule/index.md

         description: |
           We will release the designs for a novel, suitable architecture for a scalable network of blockchains, powered by Tendermint.

-          Tendermint is a ""blockchain engine"" that provides provable security for any blockchain.
+          Tendermint is a "blockchain engine" that provides provable security for any blockchain.
 Tendermint is used by ErisIndustries, tested in the R3 consortium, and is gaining adoption by many other upstarts.

           Blockchain scalability is an active area of research in the cryptocurrency community.
 The team behind Tendermint will reveal a novel blockchain network architecture that solves the blockchain scalability problem.